microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read your profile.
 It also allows the app to update your profile information on your behalf. |
 | AdminConsentRequired | - | No |

-![personal Microsoft accounts][MSA] The *User.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *User.ReadWrite* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [User.ReadWrite](../includes/permissions-notes/user.readwrite.md)]